 Who it's best for: People who want to eat healthy, with no cooking required.
 Freshly is different than most meal subscription boxes in that you get fully cooked meals, ready to heat in the microwave and eat.
 Plus, all of its meals are gluten-free, all-natural, and free of refined sugars.

-How many recipes: You can choose from about 30 recipes each week.
+How many recipes: You can choose from 30-plus each week.

 Cost: Since each meal comes in a ready-to-microwave box, don't think in terms of how many people or how many days you're subscribing for.
 Just think about how many meals you want to put in the fridge each week.
-Serving prices range from $12.50 per meal for four servings a week to $9 for 12 meals per week.
+Serving prices range from $8.49 per meal for 12 servings each week to $11.49 per meal for four servings each week.

 Where to find it: Freshly